datasith/ds-datasets-sku110k/README.md

 # 🛍️ SKU110K Dataset

-Here you will find the images and annotations (labels) for the SKU110K dataset.
-Also included is a notebook containing the process to download the SKU110K dataset and convert the annotations to a variety of formats (e.g., YOLOv5).
+Here you will find the images and annotations (labels) for the [SKU110K dataset](https://www.kaggle.com/datasets/thedatasith/sku110k-annotations).
+Also included is a notebook containing the process to download the SKU110K dataset from its original source, and convert the annotations to a variety of formats (e.g., YOLOv5).

 ## Files